Preschool Letter A | Free hands-on printable activities

 Preschool Letter A

-Allow me to begin by telling you how EXCITED my little man was this week!
-He L-O-V-E-D doing “school work” (worksheets) and “crafts”, this is, anything involving glue!!
-He thoroughly enjoyed all the activities and that left me feeling like one happy mummy.
 Having said that, my explanations were too long, according to him.
 Filip is a do-er.
 If you put paper and some materials in front of him, he’ll start masterpiece-ing away before you can even open your mouth to explain anything.
 Now, don’t get me wrong; I’m all for creative work and allowing my kids to express their individual styles in their creations, but we are learning to form the letter A correctly.
 I know some kids can get pretty creative with their letter formation, but it’s harder to “unlearn” incorrect formation than to teach correct letter formation from the start.
 And we are definitely going to learn correct formation!

 Here’s a peek into our week!

 I printed off a set of Alphabet Play Dough Mats, laminated them and we were ready to begin.
 Here is my little man using his finger to trace over big A and little a.
 He did this a couple of times.
 I used verbal cues to remind him of correct formation.
 Uppercase A went something like this: Start at the dot – go all the way down – stop – jump back to the dot – go all the way down – stop – jump to the middle and across.
 Lowercase A was: Start at the dot – go all the way around – go all the way up – stop – come back down – stop.
 These cues were of great help and I used them all week.
+Next, he used a Whiteboard marker.
+He enjoyed this much more than the finger tracing.

 We then moved on and did some “Dot Painting” using bingo dabbers to aid letter identification; he used green for the uppercase letters and red for the lowercase letters.
 I used a set I created (available to purchase here).
+We tried a pre-writing practice page a set by Mel (From the Pond).

 We also did a craft which Filip absolutely loved.
 I cut out the letter shapes for him and he glued on some tissue paper to make an alligator and an apple.
+And here is the final result!
+A fantastic team effort, if I do say so myself! 🙂 If you’d like the templates for the letters, you can get them here.

 Here he is showing me where all the little a’s are located on our vocabulary cards.